 Findings:

-As detailed in Section 8.3.1 (f), in the WHOIS Accuracy Reporting System (ARS) report categorize the domain name registrations that only must adhere to the 2009 RAA WHOIS requirements separately from those that must adhere to the 2013 RAA.
+As detailed in Section 8.3.1 (f), in the WHOIS Accuracy Reporting System (ARS) report categorize the domain name registrations that are obligated to meet only only WHOIS requirements of the 2009 RAA WHOIS requirements, the report refers to these domain names as grandfathered domains.
+These are treated separately from those that must adhere to the 2013 RAA.

 “the only difference between 2013 and 2009 RAA operability requirements is that the 2009 RAA requirements do not require that information be present in the registrant email or telephone number fields, while 2013 RAA require the presence of information in those fields.”